 SMART goals and OKR are very similar tools, however, SMART goals are used more for personal development.
 Where instead OKR is a goal-setting system primarily thought for teams.
 So how to enable large organizations to achieve their goals at scale.

 Therefore, while in terms of mindset SMART and OKR are similar.
-SMART usually are used more by solopreneurs, where OKR are used by startups and larger organizations.
+SMART goals usually are used more by solopreneurs, where OKR are used by startups and larger organizations.

 SMART Goals vs. OKR vs. MBOs

 Management by Objectives or MBO is a strategic management tool whose core principle is to define organizational objectives to align management with employees clearly.
 OKR is an evolution, as it breaks the silos and makes the shared objectives transparent to the whole company.

 And those same objectives are aggressive and aspirational.
 SMART Goals can be used in the direction of OKRs but more at a personal level or at a smaller scale.